Anna Eskamani (politician): 2018 Florida House of Representatives campaign

 On July 3, 2017, Eskamani announced her candidacy for the 47th district seat in the Florida House of Representatives.
 She ran for the open seat vacated by Republican Mike Miller, who had served two terms in the district before announcing a run for Congress.
+On December 20, 2017, Eskamani faced two Republican opponents in a primary and one Democratic opponent who did not live in the district and would eventually withdraw from the race after Eskamani filed a lawsuit challenging his legitimacy as a candidate.
 Over the course of her 2018 campaign, Eskamani received endorsements from prominent community leaders, organizations, and politicians.
-This included President Barack Obama, Orlando Mayor Buddy Dyer, Congresswoman Stephanie Murphy, Equality Florida, AFL–CIO, and the Florida Professional Firefighters State Association.
+This included President Barack Obama, Orlando mayor Buddy Dyer, Congresswoman Stephanie Murphy, Equality Florida, AFL–CIO, and the Florida Professional Firefighters State Association.

 Eskamani identifies as a progressive Democrat, and focused her campaign on enhancing public education, protecting the environment, ensuring health care access and prioritizing gun control legislation.

 During her campaign, Eskamani gained national media attention for her advocacy on women's issues and gun control legislation.
 Pulse nightclub is located in Florida's 47th district, and Eskamani often spoke about gun violence.
 She was featured on the cover of Time magazine, in The Atlantic, the New York Times, the Independent, by MTV News, Teen Vogue, and in a Vice News documentary series.

-The Orlando Sentinel described Eskamani's as one of the most contentious races in the area.
-Her Republican opponent, Stockton Reeves VI, sent out at least twenty-five pieces of mail alongside three television ads that were negative towards Eskamani.
+The Orlando Sentinel described Eskamani's race as one of the most contentious in the area.
+Her Republican opponent, Stockton Reeves VI, sent out at least twenty-five pieces of mail alongside three television ads that were negative toward Eskamani.
 Eskamani addressed each attack directly.
 Despite being a first time candidate, Eskamani raised more than $522,000 for her campaign.

-Eskamani prevailed in the general election on November 6, 2018, winning 57 percent of the vote over the 43 percent for Republican candidate Stockton Reeves.
+Eskamani prevailed in the general election on November 6, 2018, winning 57% of the vote over the 43% for Republican candidate Stockton Reeves.
 Eskamani became the first Iranian-American to serve in the Florida Legislature.